-This is the final part of a two-part blog series.
+This is the second part of a two-part blog series.
 Click Here to read Part One.

 Spending time with the CATDT team over the years, training, helping to put together training programmes with them for engineers meant I was already a few steps up the ladder with car control and applied knowledge of vehicle dynamics, behaviour and orientation on tracks.
 But nothing prepared me for what lay ahead.

 My first stint